The iconic rock, Pooles Rock, is named after destitute former convict Richard Poole who slept in a hollow inside the rock.

 Pooles Rock wines are awarded more than 80 medals by the Hunter Valley Wines Show and the National Wine Show of Australia and several wines score 96 points by James Halliday.

-John Winstanley and Karin Adcock purchase the Pooles Rock property and establish Winmark Wines.
+Karin Adcock purchases the Pooles Rock property and establishes Winmark Wines.
 The vineyard enters a renewal phase with verdelho (block 5) removed ahead of redevelopment.

 Award-winning Liz Riley is appointed Viticulturist and David Grosser of Vitigro becomes Vineyard Manager.